 Sponsor: B4 Brands

 B4 Brands offers the Barbara Rhomsberg Excellence in Nursing Scholarship.
-This scholarship is awarded to full time, but non traditional students obtaining an undergraduate degree in nursing.
-BA Brands considers a non traditional student to be one who are entering college later and not directly upon graduating high school.
-There must be at least a three year gap between when the applicant graduated high school and enrolled in college.
-This is a one time award of $1,000 that is sent directly to the school for the fall semester.
+This scholarship is awarded to full-time, but nontraditional students obtaining an undergraduate degree in nursing.
+BA Brands considers a nontraditional student to be one who is entering college later and not directly upon graduating high school.
+There must be at least a three-year gap between when the applicant graduated high school and enrolled in college.
+This is a one-time award of $1,000 that is sent directly to the school for the fall semester.
 No applications are accepted before March 1.
-All applications must be post marked by March 31 and the awards are announced by April 20.
+All applications must be postmarked by March 31 and the awards are announced by April 20.

 Deadline: March 31